Skip to main content

 How to search for and add indicator pages in the Pineify editor

-2. Search for "Volume SuperTrend AI" in their indicator library
+2. Search for "Volume SuperTrend AI" in the indicator library

-3. Tweak settings if you want - Adjust the machine learning parameters, volume weighting, or colors to match your style
+3. Tweak settings - adjust the machine learning parameters, volume weighting, or colors

-4. Generate the code - One click gets you clean, working Pine Script
+4. Generate the code - one click gets you clean Pine Script

-5. Open TradingView - Click that Pine Editor icon at the bottom of your chart
+5. Open TradingView - click the Pine Editor icon at the bottom of your chart

-Here's something most people don't know: the default settings work fine for stocks and forex, but if you're trading crypto (where everything moves like it's had too much coffee), you might want to bump up the k parameter in the machine learning algorithm.
-This makes it less jumpy and more reliable in volatile markets.
+One thing most people don't know: the default settings work fine for stocks and forex, but if you're trading crypto (where everything moves erratically), bump up the k parameter in the machine learning algorithm.
+This makes it less jumpy in volatile markets.

-The beauty of using Pineify is you can experiment with different settings without needing to understand the underlying code.
+With Pineify, you can experiment with different settings without understanding the underlying code.
 Want to see how it performs with different volume weighting methods?
 Just ask for it in plain English.

 The Best Pine Script Generator